Here’s a look at the life of Dick Cheney, the 46th vice president of the United States.

 July 13, 2006 - Cheney, along with Karl Rove, Scooter Libby, and a number of unnamed defendants, are named in a federal civil lawsuit by Valerie Plame and Joseph Wilson.
 The suit contends Plame was the victim of intentional and malicious exposure, and that both she and Wilson “suffered a violation of rights guaranteed them under the United States Constitution and the laws of the District of Columbia.”
 The lawsuit is later dismissed.

-March 5, 2007 - Doctors at George Washington University Hospital find a blood clot, called a deep venous thrombosis or DVT, in Cheney's lower left leg.
-He is allowed to return to work after being given blood-thinning medication.
+March 5, 2007 - Doctors at George Washington University Hospital find a blood clot in Cheney’s lower left leg.

-July 28, 2007 - Vice President Cheney has the battery replaced in his implanted heart defibrillator.
+July 28, 2007 - Cheney has the battery replaced in his heart defibrillator.

 November 26, 2007 - He is diagnosed with atrial fibrillation (an irregular heartbeat), after he visits his doctor complaining of a lingering cough.
 He undergoes a routine heart procedure intended to shock the heart back into normal rhythm.